wvrossem/woutervanrossem.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD candidate in Science, Technology, and Policy Studies
+    - course: PhD in Science, Technology, and Policy Studies
       institution: University of Twente
-      year: 2018 –
+      year: 2018 – 2024
     - course: Postgraduate programme in Science, Technology, and Policy Studies (STS)
       institution: Netherlands Graduate Research School of Science, Technology and Modern Culture (WTMC)
       year: 2022